Geb-algebra/deai/.ai/memory-bank/techContext.md

 ### Vite Configuration

-Our Vite configuration is set up to handle TypeScript workers, ensuring they are correctly transpiled and bundled for production.
-It also includes specific headers required for WebLLM's use of `SharedArrayBuffer`.
+Our Vite configuration is set up to handle TypeScript and React.

 ```typescript
 // vite.config.ts